 Introduction

-L. reuteri has recently gained recent popularity due to emerging evidence (of varying quality) that suggests supplemental L. reuteri may provide or mediate the following effects:
+L. reuteri has recently gained popularity due to emerging evidence (of varying quality) that suggests supplemental L. reuteri may provide or mediate the following effects:

 • Reduction in cholesterol levels: L. reuteri encapsulated in nanoparticles and added to food reduced LDL cholesterol by 12 percent and total cholesterol by 9 percent among adults with high cholesterol.[2]